 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Chelsea Faber: This procedure, when combined with advanced neuroscience techniques will provide new insights into brain control of behavior, metabolism and cognition and may lead to potential therapies for CNS-related disorders.
-[1].
+Chelsea Faber: Combining this approach with advanced neuroscience techniques has the opportunity to provide new insights into brain control of behavior, metabolism and cognition.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.